AMUHUMAD98/MathsGame/README.md

 pip install pyobjc

-6. Type the following: python3 maths_game.py or python maths_game.py, depending on your Python installation.
+6. Type the following: python3  -m venv (Past the MathsGame file path you copied earlier, No need for brackets) e.g: python3 -m venv /Users/yourname/Downloads/MathsGame-main or python  (Past the MathsGame file path you copied earlier) e.g: python -m venv /Users/yourname/Downloads/MathsGame-main, depending on your Python installation.

 7. Choose a difficulty level.
 When the game window appears, it will show a level selection drop-down menu and an initial math problem.
 You can choose from Easy, Medium, or Hard levels.